ParichayGupta/spring-cloud-functions/README.md

   - spring.cloud.function.scan.packages:com.spring.cloudfunctions
 - In this scanario our endpoint will be class name.

-#### command to make serverless request to Function interface with class Hello
+#### Command to make serverless request to Function interface with class Hello

 ```
   curl -H "Content-Type: text/plain" localhost:8080/hello -d "message"